Logo

 Possible Causes:

-Check for Foreign Objects
+1. Check for Foreign Objects

-Test and Replace Drum Bearings
+2. Test the Drum Bearings

 Preventative Maintenance Tips for Kenmore Washers